 It will also be a chance to find out more about getting a dyslexia assessment, accessing workplace support and local and national organisations.
 But above all it will hopefully give a better understanding of what dyslexia is and how it affects different aspects of everyday life.

-Meetings are on the first Tuesday of each month at Bayston Hill Methodist Church from 6– 8pm starting Tuesday 4th October, so why not come along and join us.
+Meetings are at Costa Coffee on the Meale Brace Retail Park on the first Tuesday of the month from 6-8pm.
 It’s a chance to have your say on how you would like the group to develop to say nothing of having a great cup of coffee.

 1. I’m not at school any more so why would I want an assessment?